robertoignacio/robertoignacio/README.md

 👋 Hi!
-This is a repo that I use when learning things, mainly dev in WSL2.
-I should git push more often here, instead of local.
+This is a code repository that I use for remote uploading code that I dev in WSL2 Debian 11, code that is useful when starting projects, or for reading the notes.